Capi-nemoo/Capi-nemoo/README.md

 Welcome to my GitHub Page.
 I am Renato, a Computer Engineering student from Texas Tech University.
 I began coding at 13 and have taken courses in HTML using the Raptor and PSInt tools.
 From there, I continued learning with @Platzi Platzi GitHub for about a year.
 I also took several courses on Udemy.
 I have completed a few significant projects in Python, but the ones that got me most excited are the C++ projects with microcontrollers (ESP32 <3).
 I love learning new things about programming and carrying out the most difficult but achievable ideas.
 * 🌍  I'm based in TX, US
-* 🧠  I'm learning React Native
+* 🧠  I'm learning React Native, .Net MAUI, WinUI3.
-* 🤝  I'm open to collaborating on Inventory control management project

 <a href="https://www.github.com/capi-nemoo" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/capi-nemoo?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>